Discover the career path of Demi Lovato, from the first major opportunity to industry-changing achievements.

 In January 2017, Demi Lovato returned to Kenya with We Movement to work with women and children.

-In March 2017, Demi Lovato was featured in Cheat Codes' song "No Promises".
+In March 2017, Demi Lovato featured in Cheat Codes' song "No Promises".

 On May 8, 2017, Demi Lovato announced a collaboration with sportswear line Fabletics to support the United Nations' initiative, Girl Up.

-In May 2017, Demi Lovato partnered with Fabletics to create a limited edition activewear collection for the United Nations Foundation's Girl Up campaign to fund programs for "the world's most marginalized adolescent girls".
+In May 2017, Demi Lovato partnered with Fabletics to create a limited edition activewear collection for the United Nations Foundation's Girl Up campaign, aimed at funding programs for marginalized adolescent girls.

 In June 2017, Demi Lovato featured in Jax Jones's "Instruction" along with Stefflon Don.

 In July 2017, Demi Lovato released "Sorry Not Sorry" as the lead single from her sixth studio album.
-It became her highest-charting song in New Zealand and the United States, peaking at number six in both countries, and also reached number eight in Australia.
+It became her highest-charting song in New Zealand and the United States at number six as well as Australia at number eight.

 In August 2017, Demi Lovato donated $50000 to Hurricane Harvey relief and started a fund with Nick Jonas, DNCE, and her then-manager Phil McIntyre.

-In September 2017, Demi Lovato was named a Global Citizen ambassador for championing the mental health of thousands of children displaced within Iraq and other communities.
+In September 2017, Demi Lovato was named a Global Citizen ambassador for championing the mental health of children displaced within Iraq and helped fund a Save the Children pilot program.

 In October 2017, Demi Lovato released Demi Lovato: Simply Complicated on YouTube, a documentary focusing on her career and personal struggles.
-Also in October 2017, Lovato announced the North American leg of her Tell Me You Love Me World Tour.
+Also in October 2017, Lovato announced the tour dates for the North American leg of her Tell Me You Love Me World Tour, with special guests DJ Khaled and Kehlani.

 In November 2017, Demi Lovato released the single "Échame la Culpa" with Puerto Rican singer Luis Fonsi.